amodrojs/amodro-trace/README.md

   // The options for trace
   {
     rootDir: path.join(__dirname, 'www'),
-    id: 'app'
+    id: 'app',

+    includeContents: true,
+    writeTransform: writeTransform
   },
-  // The loader config to use.
+  // The AMD loader config to use.
   {
     baseUrl: 'lib',
     paths: {
       app: '../app'
     }
-  },
-  includeContents: true,
-  writeTransform: writeTransform
+  }
 ).then(function(traceResult) {
   // The traceResult has this structure: traceResult = {